 9. Fish Taco Crisp Wraps – Another awesome recipe from Kristina!
 These look so good with that sweet, sweet mango salsa for dipping.
 Being vegan is so hard.

-10. Cheesy Dill Polenta – JL is working on an air fryer cookbook, so you know her recipes are on point.
+10. Cheesy Dill Polenta – JL published a vegan air fryer cookbook, so you know her recipes are on point.
 She cooked up these crispy polenta bites in her air fryer, and they look so good!

 11. Crispy Cauliflower – Doesn’t recipe this look amazing?
 You could even toss these in buffalo sauce when it’s done for quickie buffalo cauliflower.

 12. Churro Bites – OK, so this recipe from GoWISE isn’t vegan, but it is SO easy to veganize.
 Just use 1/2 cup plus a tablespoon of aquafaba instead of the 3 eggs, and use vegan margarine instead of butter.
-And roll in vegan sugar at the end.
+And roll in vegan sugar at the end, of course.
 Boom!
 Pow!

 Even More Air Fryer Recipes

 Can you believe that this started as a list of just 12 recipes?
 Since publishing this in 2016, I’ve been experimenting even more with my air fryer.
 Here are dozens more vegan air fryer recipes to try.

 13. Chonuts – Churros meet doughnut holes in this air fried dessert recipe.